EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation: EPR FRAMEWORK

+and the corresponding $L^2_\pi$-norm $\|\cdot\|_\pi$ by $\|f\|^2_{\pi}:= (f,f)_\pi$, we get a Hilbert space $L^2_\pi$ (see, e.g., \cite[Chapter II.1]{Courant53}).
+Eq.~\eqref{eq:Orth} implies that the minimization of EPR loss finds the orthogonal projection of $\bs{F}$ to the function gradient space $\mathcal{G}$, which is formed by function gradients $\nabla W$ for any $W$, under the $\pi$-weighted inner product.
+Choosing $W=U$ in \eqref{eq:Orth} gives

+However, we remark that this orthogonality holds only in the $L^2_\pi$-inner product sense instead of the pointwise sense.
+Furthermore, the two orthogonality relations \eqref{eq:Orth} and \eqref{appeq:F-Comp} can be understood as follows.
+Using \eqref{appeq:F-Comp}, relation \eqref{eq:Orth} is equivalent to $\int_{\Omega} \bs{l} \cdot \nabla W d\pi = 0$ for any $W$.
+Integration by parts gives $\nabla\cdot(\bs{l}\, \mathrm{e}^{-U/D})=0$, which is equivalent to $ \nabla U \cdot \bs{l}+ D \nabla\cdot\bs{l} = 0$.
+When $D\rightarrow 0$, we recover the pointwise orthogonality, which is adopted in computing quasi-potentials in \cite{Lin21}.
+In mathematical language, \eqref{appeq:F-Comp} can be understood as the Hodge-type decomposition in $L^2_\pi$ instead of $L^2$ space.

-To utilize \eqref{eq:L-EPR} in numerical computations, we replace the spatial integral in \eqref{eq:L-EPR} with respect to the unknown $\pi$ by its empirical average using data sampled from \eqref{eq:eq1}:
+To utilize (\ref{eq:L-EPR}) in numerical computations, we replace the ensemble average \eqref{eq:L-EPR} with respect to the unknown $\pi$ by the empirical average with data sampled from \eqref{eq:eq1}:

-where $(\bs{x}_i)_{1\le i \le N}$ could be either the final states (at time $T$) of $N$ trajectories starting from different initializations or equally spaced time series along a single long trajectory up to time $T$, where $T\gg 1$.
-In both cases, the ergodicity of SDEs \eqref{eq:eq1} guarantees that \eqref{eq:L-EPR-T} is a good approximation of \eqref{eq:L-EPR} as long as $T$ is large~\cite{Khasminskii12}.
-We adopt the former approach in the numerical experiments in this work, where the gradients of both $V$ (with respect to $\bs{x}$) and the loss itself (with respect to $\theta$) in \eqref{eq:L-EPR-T} are calculated by auto-differentiation through PyTorch~\cite{paszke2019pytorch}.
-The stability analysis of this approximation is presented in detail in SM Sec.~\ref{Sec C: stability}.
+Here $(\bs{x}_i)_{1\le i \le N}$ could be either the final states (at time $\mathsf{T}$) of $N$ independent trajectories starting from different initializations, or equally spaced time series along a single long trajectory up to time $\mathsf{T}$, where $\mathsf{T} \gg 1$.
+In both cases, the ergodicity of SDE in \eqref{eq:eq1} guarantees that (\ref{eq:L-EPR-T}) is a good approximation of (\ref{eq:L-EPR}) as long as $\mathsf{T}$ is large~\cite{Khasminskii12}.
+We adopt the former approach in the numerical experiments in this work, where the gradients of both $V$ (with respect to $\bs{x}$) and the loss itself (with respect to $\theta$) in (\ref{eq:L-EPR-T}) are calculated by auto-differentiation through PyTorch~\cite{paszke2019pytorch}.
+Given the involvement of an approximation on $\pi$, we perform a formal stability analysis of \eqref{eq:L-EPR} in SI Section \ref{Sec B: stability} to ensure its reliability and robustness.
+Additionally, in the following subsection, we elucidate the benefits of EPR, particularly in terms of \textbf{convexity} and its \textbf{physical interpretation} pertaining to the entropy production rate.